astroDimitrios/Fortran/01_Notes/11_OOP.md

 **NOTE:** When `whippy` was declared memory was allocated.
 When we initialised `whippy = ice_cream()` the `ice_cream` constructor was called which initialised the instance then copied the instance via the assignment operator into new memory.
 Be careful when overloading the assignment operator, see below.

+**NOTE:** DO declare default to be private.
+You can also use `protected` which only allows modification in the host, otherwise only read access.

 <br></br>
 <a name="2"></a>
 # Overloading Operators